What Is an IBAN Number? Format, Countries & How to Find Yours

 IBAN vs BIC

 A Bank Identifier Code (BIC) is just a general term for a SWIFT code.
 That’s why you sometimes see the terms paired together as SWIFT/BIC.
-Technically, the network through which international transfers are sent is the SWIFT network, and the codes are BIC codes.
+Technically, the financial messaging network through which international transfers are sent is the SWIFT network, and the codes are BIC codes.

 IBAN vs SWIFT Code